coreos/fedora-coreos-tracker/README.md

 The first release of Fedora CoreOS will be a
 [preview release](https://github.com/coreos/fedora-coreos-tracker/issues/145)
 followed by a subsequent stable release.
-You can seee a link to our project boards in our [ROADMAP.md](./ROADMAP.md).
+You can see a link to our project boards in our [ROADMAP.md](./ROADMAP.md).

 # Meetings